BlenderistDev/mqttClient/README.md

 - Ping (interval beetwen sending and reciving message)
 - Message count per time interval

+## Initial setup
+First of all you should fill mqtt config.
+(Module Mqtt).
+After filling config use restart button to reload mqtt settings.
+If you want to use some storage (like MongoDB or MySQL), fill storage config.
+(Module storage).
+Also you have to choose primary storage.

 ## Home Assistant addon
 ### Installation